 What’s cool is the first strategy and the second strategy work in tandem.
 Since the goal is to target everyday people DOING everyday things, it reduces the “regram criteria” for content posted from their followers to be curated as part of OV’s feed.
 Followers don’t have to be feeling the burn at the local CrossFit box to be regrammed as UGC.
 They just have to be DOING SOMETHING.

 If ever there was a company with a strong brand voice, Moosejaw (on Instagram @moosejawmadness) would be it.
 Moosejaw isn’t the only company to sell outdoor clothing and gear, so the company’s marketing strategy is to make each experience customers have with the brand a memorable one.
 And they do a remarkable job of making good on that goal by creating messages and content that are fun, quirky, and a bit irreverent.
 The company’s tagline is simple: “The most fun outdoor retailer on the planet”.

 So… Moosejaw’s near-legendary email marketing strategy springs from a keen understanding that they are not the only game in town.
 And the marketing needs to provide consumers with a compelling reason to buy from Moosejaw.

 Historically, Moosejaw’s award-winning email marketing campaigns have been a series of smart attention-getting programmed messages… some of which have toed the line between being quirky and funny to being offensive.

-Moosejaw’s emails are wordy, contain very few pictures, and are loaded with big chunks of text - exactly what they tell you not to do on day one of email marketing school.
+Moosejaw’s emails are wordy, contain very few pictures, and are loaded with big chunks of text – exactly what they tell you not to do on Day 1 of email marketing school.
 So, why do their emails work so well?